AlloyCI/alloy_ci/doc/yaml/README.md

 Floats or Integers are not legal and cannot be used.

 These variables can be later used in all executed commands and scripts.
-The JSON-defined variables are also set to all created service containers, thus allowing to fine tune them.
+The YAML-defined variables are also set to all created service containers, thus allowing to fine tune them.
 Variables can be also defined on a [job level](#job-variables).

 Except for the user defined variables, there are also the ones set up by the Runner itself.
 One example would be `CI_COMMIT_REF_NAME` which has the value of the branch or tag name for which project is built.
-Apart from the variables you can set in `.alloy-ci.json`, there are also the so called secret variables which can be set in AlloyCI's UI.
+Apart from the variables you can set in `.alloy-ci.yml`, there are also the so called secret variables which can be set in AlloyCI's UI.

 [Learn more about variables.][variables]